hyperledger/iroha-2-docs/src/guide/javascript.md

 createApp(App).mount('#app')
 ```

-Here is a small demo with usage of this component:
+Here is a small demo with the usage of this component:

 <div class="border border-solid border-gray-300 rounded-md shadow-md">